cygnus8929/Selectr-wiki1/Public-Methods.md

 Reset the instance back to it's initial state.
 Any selected options defined by the `selectedValue` option or in the object passed with the `data` option will be selected again.

+This method is called automatically when reseting the parent form.

 ```javascript
 selector.reset();
 ```